 Visit the HiSET at Home website for information and to register to take the exam.

-California High School Proficiency Exam
+** Formerly California High School Proficiency Exam (CHSPE)

-The CHSPE consists of two test sections: English Language Arts and Mathematics.
+The CPP consists of two test sections: English Language Arts and Mathematics.
 You must pass both sections to receive a Certificate of Proficiency.
 On the test administration day, you can choose to take the Mathematics section, the English Language Arts section, or the English Language Arts Reading section subtest, or any combination of the three.

 - At least 16 years old